-IntercontinentalExchange Inc. (ICE) and Hong Kong Exchanges & Clearing Ltd. are the two companies left bidding for the London Metal Exchange, the world’s biggest metals market, after the CME Group Inc. (CME) was said to be removed.
+IntercontinentalExchange Inc. (ICE:US) and Hong Kong Exchanges & Clearing Ltd. are the two companies left bidding for the London Metal Exchange, the world’s biggest metals market, after the CME Group Inc. (CME:US) was said to be removed.

 CME, the world’s biggest futures exchange, is no longer in the running to buy the LME, according to two people with direct knowledge of the matter, who declined to be identified because the information isn’t public.
 Two parties are still in the bidding process, according to an e-mailed statement from the bourse today, which didn’t name any companies.